 Upon creation of the CMO the Chilmington Green Partnership Working Group shall cease to function.

-SCHEDULE 5.

 Early Community Development

-The Paying Owners covenant with the Council to pay the total sum of £250,000.00 ( two hundred and fifty thousand pounds) Index Linked to the Council in the following instalments:
+The Council covenants with the Paying Owners to pay back to the Paying Owners the sum of £212,847.14 ( two hundred and twelve thousand eight hundred and forty seven pounds fourteen pence ) already paid to the Council

-£50,000.00 (fifty thousand pounds) Index Linked within 6 months of the Commencement of Development

-A further £50,000.00 (fifty thousand pounds) Index Linked on each of the first, second, third, and fourth anniversaries of the date of the first such payment

-The Council covenants with the Paying Owners to only use the monies received for the purpose of (a) community development programme(s) for the residents and future residents of the Development, which may include the cost of dedicated staff and consultants and setting up and running a community website
+for community development programme(s) for the residents and future residents of the development within 28 days.

-SCHEDULE 6.

 Informal/Natural Green Space